 2. Be Physically Active

-According to a recent study published in the Annals of Internal Medicine, how to live a longer life comes down to dismissing a sedentary lifestyle and taking a stand.
-The research shows couch potatoes increase their risk of early death, though even short bouts of movement throughout the day may just extend precious years of life!
+According to a study, how to live a longer life comes down to dismissing a sedentary lifestyle and taking a stand.
+The research shows couch potatoes increase their risk of dying earlier in life.
+However, even short bouts of movement throughout the day may just extend precious years of life!

-While being physically active is exceptionally beneficial for overall health, there are additional consequences of overtraining.
-A study published in Mayo Clinic Proceedings reported individuals who participated in three times the recommended physical activity guidelines over a 25-year timespan had a higher likelihood of developing hardening of the arteries before middle age.
+While physical activity leads to numerous health benefits, there are additional consequences of overtraining.
+In fact, a study published in Mayo Clinic Proceedings reported people who participated in three times the recommended physical activity guidelines over a 25-year timespan had a higher likelihood of developing hardening of the arteries before middle age.

 3. Smoke Cessation

-The Centers for Disease Control and Prevention (CDC) reports overall mortality (or death) of smokers is three times higher among people who have never smoked.
-The primary causes of this excess mortality relates to health conditions linked to smoking, including cancer and diseases that affect the respiratory and cardiovascular systems.
+The Centers for Disease Control and Prevention (CDC) reports overall death of smokers is three times higher among people who never have.
+The primary causes of this excess mortality relates to health conditions linked to smoking.
+These include cancer and diseases that affect the respiratory and cardiovascular systems.